tessel/onboarding/README.md

 You'll be much more equipped to make meaningful contributions if you read the [Tessel 2 Technical Guide](https://github.com/tessel/onboarding/blob/master/T2-TECHNICAL-OVERVIEW.md).
 This guide goes over the main repositories, where you can find relevant code and design files, and how the Tessel 2 system architecture works.

 ###5.
 Get to know your mentor
 Once you're part of the team and you have a high level understanding of how Tessel 2 works, get in touch with the person that introduced you to the project and set up a time to chat.
 This informal call will help you understand the current state of the project, where your help is needed most, and how you can get started.
-If you're not sure who to contact, get in touch with the person who accepted [your first PR](#3-get-to-know-t2) or [jump on Slack and let us know you're ready to get started](https://tessel-slack.herokuapp.com/).
+If you're not sure who to contact, get in touch with the person who accepted [your first PR](#2-get-started-with-your-tessel-2) or [jump on Slack and let us know you're ready to get started](https://tessel-slack.herokuapp.com/).

+###6.
+Get to know the team
+Our primary communication channel is [Slack](https://tessel-slack.herokuapp.com/).
+We recommend keeping it open while you're working on Tessel; it's very useful for asking quick questions.
+Important channels:

+* #engineering for most of your technical questions
+* #team-members for discussion with your fellow Team Members
+* #events-speaking if you're interested in giving conference talks

+###7.
+Do something!
+Your mentor can help you find something to work on, or the [T2 Completeness Checklist](https://github.com/tessel/project/issues/70) is a good place to start.
+Pick something, ask questions, and get started!